FooBarWidget/gls-spec/GLS design document.md

 ### 4.6.
 Standalone::AppFinder

-Passenger Standalone's AppFinder class (written in Ruby) is an oddball that we need to deal with.
-This class is sort of a lightweight version of the C++ AppTypeDetector class and the WrapperRegistry combined.
+Passenger Standalone's AppFinder class (written in Ruby) is sort of a lightweight version of the C++ AppTypeDetector class and the WrapperRegistry combined.
 Passenger Standalone uses AppFinder to detect whether a directory contains an app.
 The result is then used to raise an error if one tries to start Passenger Standalone in a non-app directory.
 Passenger Enterprise also uses AppFinder as part of the "mass deployment" feature.

 The key method is `#looks_like_app_directory?` which returns a boolean.
 It's similar to `AppTypeDetector::checkAppRoot()`: it checks whether any of the startup files in the WrapperRegistry exists in a given directory.
 This method should return true as well if the `start_command` option is given.

-> It's too bad that we need to duplicate the C++ stuff here.
+> It's too bad that we need to duplicate some of the C++ stuff here.
 In the future we should find a way to unify these, maybe by having Passenger Standalone outsource this work to a CLI invocation of the PassengerAgent.
 But then Passenger Standalone would have to ensure that the PassengerAgent is compiled, before it starts scanning app directories.

 ### 4.7.
 Testing checklist